luxui/lux-core/SIREN+LUX.md

 therefore puts all control of the application in the domain of the API.
 The UI is then only responsible for display based on the resource representations.

+Siren+lux is a set of decisions which have been made to:

+  1. Reduce ambiguity and increase consistency between APIs
+  2. Provide a standard that can be used to build UI components

 ## Action Fields

 A field is a single *logical* data-point; a "logical data-point" could have